bulaluis/hapi-mongoose-errors/README.md

     }, {
         register: require('hapi-mongoose-errors'),
         options: {
-            specification: 'jsonapi',   // Or custom function (err, http)
+            specification: 'jsonapi',   // Or custom function (err, http) (REQUIRED)
-            http: 422                   // Http code to respond }
+            http: 422                   // Http code to respond (REQUIRED) }
     }], function (err) {

         if (err) {
             throw err;
         }

         server.route({
             method: 'POST',
-            path: '/api/v1/{model}',     // The same is declared in the options
+            path: '/api/v1/{model}',     // The same is declared in the `hapi-mongoose-request` options
             method: function (request, reply) {

                 request.Model.create(request.payload, function (err, doc) {

                     // If you send a Error object, the plugin will check if can convert to declare specification